 If an expat changes jobs while on the islands, they must get a letter from the new employer stating their salary for the bank.

 Taxes in the Cayman Islands

-Whilst the islands are famous for being a tax haven, it is by no means completely tax-free.
-The government relies heavily on indirect taxes, pushing up the prices of everyday items that can make the cost of living very expensive.
-However there are no taxes on income, capital gains or wealth tax, which makes the islands an attractive destination for expats.
+While the islands are famous for being a tax haven, it is by no means completely tax free.
+The government relies heavily on indirect taxes, pushing up the prices of everyday items that can make the cost of living bitterly expensive.
+Still, there are no taxes on income, capital gains or wealth tax, which makes the islands an attractive destination for expats.